jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

     (i) a benefit; or
     (ii) any other assistance under this Act; or
-  (b) sanctions for breach of obligations other than young person or young parent obligations; or (c) sanctions for breach of young person or young parent obligations.
+  (b) sanctions for breach of obligations other than young person or young parent obligations; or (c) sanctions for breach of young person or young parent obligations; or (d) expiry and regrant of specified benefits.
 Requirements for approval
 (4) MSD may approve the use of an automated electronic system only if— (a) the system is under the responsible department’s control; and